Why should you compost organic waste?

 How do you start?

-Since good air circulation is important to ensure efficient operation of your Green Johanna you will need to place inside at the base, small branches and twigs in a layer that should be about 20 centimetres (8 inches) deep.
+Since good air circulation is important to ensure efficient operation of your Green Johanna you will need to place inside at the base, branches and twigs in a layer that should be about 20 centimetres (8 inches) deep.
 After that you add your garden and kitchen waste.

 Can I place the Green Johanna in direct sunlight?